prebid/prebid.github.io/dev-docs/modules/floors.md

 {% endhighlight %}

-#### Example Response 1
+#### Example Dynamic Response 1 - Schema 1

-floor determined by AdUnit code and Media Type:
+In this example, the floor is determined by AdUnit code and Media Type.
+Note that the response does not contain the 'data' object because everything in the response is merged there.

 {% highlight js %}